madanalogy/madsplit/README.md

 - `/list` to view the current pending transactions.
 - `/detail` followed by a number from `/list` to show details of a transaction.
 - `/delete` followed by a number from `/list` to remove a transaction.
+- `/preview` to calculate a settlement for pending transactions without removing them.
 - `/settle` to settle up all pending transactions.
 This will remove all transactions.
 - `/help` to print out the general help information